Zhaopudark/PSComputerManagementZp/Tests/Components/README.md

     `[System.String]` to represtent a SDDL if the `$PathType` is involved in above mappings.
     `$null` if the `$PathType` is not involved in above mappings.

-### Get-EnvPaths
+### Get-EnvPath

 - **Description**

-    A function to apply the class EnvPaths.
+    A function to apply the class EnvPath.
     Return an instance of it.

 ### Get-FormattedFileSystemPath